hmorzaria/atlantis_azure/atlantis_template.md

 #
     sudo ufw show added

-## 3. Resize had drive
-##### Power off
-sudo poweroff
-# then deallocate machine
-# use resource manager to set OS disk size
-# Maximum size is 1023 GB

-#now restart machine and SSH
-# delete partition

-# to change user
-sudo su -

-sudo fdisk /dev/sda
-# enter command p will list disk details
-# enter command d to delete partition
-# enter command n
-# enter command p
-# enter 1 for partition
-# enter for defaulr start and end sectors
-# enter command p
-# enter command w to write
-# will return a warning WARNING: Re-reading the partition table failed with error 16: Device or resource busy.
-# The kernel still uses the old table.
-The new table will be used at
-# the next reboot or after you run partprobe(8) or kpartx(8)
-# Syncing disks.

-#restart
-sudo reboot

-# to change user
-sudo su -

-# extend file system
-sudo resize2fs /dev/sda1

 ## 3. Add and update packages
 ##### Install required packages per Atlantis wiki and utilities
 #